zeruhur/loner/en/AP13_kwaidan.md

 - **Tea Ceremony**: A ritualistic preparation and presentation of matcha tea.
 - **Tanabata**: The Star Festival, celebrated by writing wishes on colorful paper.
 - **Obon**: A festival to honor ancestors and welcome their spirits back home.

+## Inspirational Media

+Here are some recommended readings and media that can further immerse you in the world of feudal Japan, its culture, and supernatural elements:

+**Books:**

+1. "Kwaidan: Stories and Studies of Strange Things" by Lafcadio Hearn
+2. "The Book of Yokai: Mysterious Creatures of Japanese Folklore" by Michael Dylan Foster
+3. "Shogun" by James Clavell
+4. "Musashi" by Eiji Yoshikawa
+5. "The Tale of Genji" by Murasaki Shikibu
+6. "The Samurai's Garden" by Gail Tsukiyama
+7. "The Night Parade of One Hundred Demons: A Field Guide to Japanese Yokai" by Matthew Meyer

+**Movies and TV Shows:**

+1. "Kwaidan" (1964) - A classic Japanese horror anthology film.
+2. "Princess Mononoke" (1997) - An animated fantasy film by Studio Ghibli that explores the relationship between humans and nature.
+3. "Rurouni Kenshin" (1996-1998) - An anime series set during the Meiji era, following a former assassin's journey for redemption.
+4. "Throne of Blood" (1957) - A film adaptation of Shakespeare's "Macbeth," set in feudal Japan and directed by Akira Kurosawa.
+5. "Mushishi" (2005-2006) - An anime series that delves into the interactions between humans and supernatural creatures called Mushi.
+6. "Onmyoji" (2001) - A fantasy film about an onmyoji (a practitioner of traditional Japanese esoteric cosmology) in the Heian period.
+7. "Sword of the Stranger" (2007) - An anime film featuring a ronin's encounter with a young boy and his quest for revenge.

+**Video Games:**

+1. "Ghost of Tsushima" (2020) - An action-adventure game set in feudal Japan, where you play as a samurai warrior.
+2. "Nioh" (2017) - An action RPG inspired by Japanese history and mythology, featuring intense combat and supernatural elements.
+3. "Okami" (2006) - An action-adventure game where you control a wolf goddess, drawing on Japanese mythology and art style.
+4. "Way of the Samurai" series - A series of games that allow players to navigate feudal Japan's conflicts as a wandering samurai.

+**Documentaries:**

+1. "Japan: Memoirs of a Secret Empire" - A PBS documentary series that explores Japan's history, including its feudal period.
+2. "Kaidan: Ghosts and Demons of Japan" - A documentary that delves into Japanese ghost stories and folklore.

+**Online Resources:**

+1. Yokai.com - A website dedicated to Japanese yokai (supernatural creatures), complete with illustrations and descriptions.
+2. The Samurai Archives - An online resource for historical information about samurai, warfare, and culture.
+3. Kyoto National Museum Virtual Gallery - Explore virtual exhibitions showcasing traditional Japanese art and artifacts.